HXX97/GMT-KBQA/README.md

 Download the WebQSP dataset from [here](https://www.microsoft.com/en-us/research/publication/the-value-of-semantic-parse-labeling-for-knowledge-base-question-answering-2/) and put them under `data/WebQSP/origin`.
 The dataset files should be named as `WebQSP.test[train].json`.

 Setup Freebase: Both datasets use Freebase as the knowledge source.
-You may refer to [Freebase Setup](https://github.com/dki-lab/Freebase-Setup) to set up a Virtuoso triplestore service.
+You may refer to [Freebase Setup](https://github.com/dki-lab/Freebase-Setup) to set up a Virtuoso triplestore service (We use the official data dump of Freebase from [here](https://developers.google.com/freebase)).
 After starting your virtuoso service, please replace variable `FREEBASE_SPARQL_WRAPPER_URL` and `FREEBASE_ODBC_PORT` in `config.py` with your own.

 **Other data, model checkpoints as well as evaluation results can be downloaded [here](https://drive.google.com/drive/folders/1QT4EG5wxtcLc8_XT5dTZ2WCi1jtByAyf?usp=sharing).
 Please refer to [README_download.md](https://drive.google.com/file/d/1_QKfo5lr0Ht9Fiu51w5tqwUivnxagaF7/view?usp=sharing) and download what you need.
 Besides, FACC1 mention information can be downloaded following [data/common_data/facc1/README.md](https://github.com/HXX97/GMT-KBQA/blob/main/data/common_data/facc1/README.md)**